 My point of writing this wasn’t to expound on how hard life can be.
 In case you’re curious, though, being homeless isn’t too different from spilling a glass of merlot on a light-colored couch.
 It irrevocably stains you and seeps into corners of your being that won’t be uncovered for years but that’s a story for another time.
 If you do find yourself in this situation, riding the currents of the soul’s tempest, if you should navigate back to safety, you’ll find that a grand alchemy of sorts has taken place and I call it the vagabond heart.

 As unwanted as the stain on said couch may be, it’s really only a perception.
 It sits no different than it did before and its structure is just as sound.
 Theoretically speaking the only thing that has really changed is your fear of spilling anything at a future date.
 All my life I’d endeavored to fill this perfect role that society had handed to me.
 In fact, I can still hear its siren call, however faint but with one difference.
 After a month or so of living in my car, I awoke with a feeling that can only be described as grand liberation.
 It’s as if my mind knew that I was choking on stress and the thousands of other preconceived notions written on the blackboard of my mind and it had effectively erased them all.
-If I chose to, I could have left that day and gone anywhere in this great land but I didn’t need to either.
-Instead I decided to use my new found clarity to make a decision.
+If I chose to, I could have left that day and gone anywhere in this great land, but I didn’t need to either.
+Instead, I decided to use my new found clarity to make a decision.
 Along a whole cut of miles, I had promised to honor my best friend and that was exactly what I was going to do.
-I shut off my social media accounts and slipped away.
-In retrospect it wasn’t exactly easy and a far cry from safe but I wrote the entire first book while bouncing from town to town.
+To facilitate this, I shut off all my social media accounts, locked the front door to my house and slipped away.
+In retrospect it wasn’t exactly easy and a far cry from safe, but I wrote the entire first book while bouncing from town to town.

 Posted on: 25 July 2020